 CIRCUIT DIAGRAM

-Wireless control plays an important role in modern robotics.
-Bluetooth technology offers a simple, low-cost, and efficient way to control devices over short distances.
+Wireless control plays an important role in modern robotics, enabling flexible and efficient interaction between humans and machines.
+Bluetooth technology provides a simple, low-cost, and reliable solution for short-range communication.

-In this project, a smartphone acts as a remote controller.
-Commands such as forward, backward, left, right, and stop are sent from a mobile app to the robot via Bluetooth.
-The microcontroller processes these commands and controls the motors using a motor driver.
+As part of Smart Servo Robot Projects, the Bluetooth Controlled Robot allows users to operate a robotic system using a smartphone as a remote controller.
+Commands such as forward, backward, left, right, and stop are sent from a mobile application to the robot via Bluetooth communication.

 Key Features :